Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Warmer feel during multi-hour sits
+• Feels warmer during multi-hour sits

-• Skirted base complicates under-sofa cleaning
+• Skirted base makes under-sofa cleaning less convenient

-• Back cushions need periodic fluffing
+• Back cushions need periodic fluffing to stay tidy

 Pros & Cons